Skip to Content

 Although their tunnels can look similar at first glance, gophers, moles, and voles are very different animals with very different habits:

 • Gophers – Rodents that feed on roots, bulbs, and plants.
-They create large soil mounds and can kill turf, shrubs, and even young trees.
+They create large soil mounds and can kill turf, shrubs, and young trees.

 • Voles – Small rodents that travel in shallow runways through grass and mulch, feeding on roots, stems, and bark.